 Hawaii New Years Singles Vacation Daily Itinerary

-Vacation Day 1 - Friday: Argive in Honolulu
+Vacation Day 1 - Sunday: Arrive in Honolulu

-Arrive at Honolulu airport and take the provided shuttle to the Outrigger Reef on the Beach hotel.
+Arrive at Honolulu airport and take our provided shuttle to the Outrigger Reef Waikiki Beach Resort.

 Vacation Day 2 - Saturday: Grand Circle Island Tour